malethr/ping-pong/README.md

 _A web application that takes a number from a user and returns a range of numbers from 1 to the chosen number.
 It will change a specific number depending on specification listed below to words ping, pong or pingpong._

-[Click here](https://malethr.github.io/ping-pong/) to check my survey webpage.
+[Click here](https://malethr.github.io/ping-pong/) to check my pingpong webpage.

 ## Specifications